jokdarius/urc/README.md

-# hot_manager
+# urc
-hot_manager is an application (written for OpenWrt) that allows you to run a arbitrary scripts over TCP
+urc (Universal Remote Control) is an application (written for OpenWrt) that allows you to run a arbitrary scripts over TCP

 # Configuration